ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 > ClickHouse also has experimental support for inverted indices as a secondary index.
 We do not currently recommend these for logging datasets but anticipate they will replace token-based bloom filters when they are production-ready.

-For the purposes of example we use the structured logs dataset.
+For the purposes of this example we use the structured logs dataset.
 Suppose we wish to count logs where the `Referer` column contains `ultra`.

 ```sql
 SELECT count()